rackerlabs/technical-blog/content/blog/2020/2020-11-25-a-guide-to-predicting-future-outcomes-with-amazon-forecast/index.md

 The uncertainty associated with forecasts, compared to the target result, shows in prediction quantiles.
 Three distinct quantiles exist upon which Amazon Forecast provides predictions and calculates errors&mdash;10%, 50%, and 90%.
-A P90 quantile, for example, predicts that 90% of the time the true value is less than the predicted value.
-A P50 quantile predicts that 50% of the time the true value is less than predicted.
+A P90 quantile, for example, predicts that 90% of the time, the true value is less than the predicted value.
+A P50 quantile predicts that 50% of the time, the true value is less than predicted.

 {{<img src="picture6.png" title="" alt="">}}